 For information about the inspiring farmers at Hleketani, please visit ‘The Farmers’ page.

 This website is managed by Dr. Elizabeth Vibert of the History Department at the University of Victoria, Canada, with the help of a team of student research assistants.
 Elizabeth has been working on a ‘biography of a farm’ research project with the women of Hleketani Community Garden since 2012.
-A documentary film, The Thinking Garden (dir.
-Christine Welsh), will be released early in 2017.
+The documentary film The Thinking Garden (dir.
+Christine Welsh) was released in March 2017.